In this article:

 Don’t worry; you’re not alone.
 Millions of people like you struggle with this self-sabotaging belief and the behaviors that go with it.

 In this article, we’ll explore some of the main signs of abandonment issues to help you identify which apply to you.

-The first step to changing any belief is to identify it; only then can you begin to seek help and do the necessary work to shift your mindset to a more desirable position.
+The first step to changing any belief is to identify it.
+Only then can you get help and do the necessary work to shift your mindset to a more desirable position.